List of video games in the Museum of Modern Art: History

-The collection leans towards the classic era of arcade machines and 8-bit consoles as, during this era, "a small number of visionaries laid the groundwork for where we are now."
-According to Paul Galloway, many early, "seemingly simple games remain as vital and compelling today as they were" during the 1970s and 80s.
-Ralph H. Baer's Magnavox Odyssey console was added as it was considered both "a masterpiece of engineering and industrial design" as well as highly important during the birth of the video game industry.
+The acquisition of six more video games, as well as a video game console, was announced in June 2013.
+These additions leaned heavily towards the classic era of arcade machines and 8-bit consoles, during which developers pioneered design principles that built the foundation of modern video games.
+According to MoMA collection specialist Paul Galloway, many early, "seemingly simple games remain as vital and compelling today as they were" during the 1970s and 80s.
+Ralph H. Baer's Magnavox Odyssey console was added due to its role as the first commercial home video game console as well as being considered both "a masterpiece of engineering and industrial design".